mongodb/docs/source/reference/commands.rst

 .. dbcommand:: getCmdLineOpts

-   The :dbcommand:`getCmdLineOpts` command returns a document containing command line options used to start the given :option:`mongod`:
+   The :dbcommand:`getCmdLineOpts` command returns a document containing command line options used to start the given :program:`mongod`:

    .. code-block:: javascript